The Supreme Court just delivered a surprising rebuke to the Trump administration in the census case

 Republicans could use the citizenship data to draw state legislative districts based on citizenship rather than total population, a move that would benefit GOP areas with fewer immigrants.
 In a 2015 study, Tom Hofeller—the GOP redistricting expert behind the citizenship question—wrote approvingly that this would be a “radical departure from the federal ‘one person, one vote’ rule presently used in the United States” that would hurt Latino representation but increase the number of seats held by white Republicans.

-The district court in New York will now hold further proceedings on the question.
+The Trump administration must now come up with a better rationale for adding the question.
+That reasoning would then be reviewed by a federal district court in New York—the same court that struck down the question in the first place.
 Meanwhile, a federal judge in Maryland, who struck down the question in April, is planning to reopen his case to examine whether the administration added the question to discriminate against Hispanics.
 That gives multiple avenues to block the question going forward.

 Share your feedback: We’re planning to launch a new version of the comments section.
 Help us test it.